Skip to main content

 After each call the agent writes a short summary and sends it to email, Slack, or your CRM.
 You can route different kinds of calls to different places.

-Switch on only the ones you need today.
-You can add more later.
+The Integrations tab connects your booking system or CRM — see Integrations.
+Switch on only the ones you need today; you can add more later.

 6. Get the agent on the phone (or your website)

-• Chatbot on your website — switch this on and Verbu gives you a snippet to paste into your site.
+• Chatbot — switch on chat for your website and Verbu gives you a snippet to paste into your site.

 • A typical question your customers ask